 - Successfully obtaining and defending winding-up petitions against domestic and international companies, insolvent partnerships under the Insolvent Partnerships Order 1994, and/or the winding-up of LLPs under s14 LPPA 2000 and the LPP Regulations 2001.
 James has also regularly been instructed to advise upon and deal with claims involving the temporary restrictions on presenting winding-up petitions during the coronavirus pandemic under the Corporate Insolvency and Governance Act 2020;

 - Successfully obtaining and defending injunctions to restrain presentation and/or advertisement of winding up petitions;

 - Successfully applying to rectify the register of members and appoint directors following the death of the sole director/shareholder of a ‘Model A’ Articles company;

-- Extensions of company administrations;
+- Successfully obtaining extensions of company administrations;

 - Setting aside a sham trust within bankruptcy proceedings;

-- Restoration of companies to the Register;
+- Successfully advising upon and obtaining orders for restoration of companies to the Register;

 - Successfully obtaining worldwide freezing and proprietary injunctions, Norwich Pharmacal orders, interim injunctions and orders for disclosure;

-- Advising and representing banks, credit providers and customers within commercial disputes arising out of the sale of goods (including pursuant to the Sale of Goods Act 1979, Supply of Goods & Services Act 1982, Consumer Rights Act 2015 and The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013);
+- Advising and successfully representing banks, credit providers and customers within commercial disputes arising out of the sale of goods (including pursuant to the Sale of Goods Act 1979, Supply of Goods & Services Act 1982, Consumer Rights Act 2015 and The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013);

 - Advising on agency agreements;